Demon's Souls: Gameplay

 Demon's Souls is a Soulslike action role-playing game where players take on the role of an adventurer, whose sex and appearance are customized at the beginning of the game, exploring the cursed land of Boletaria.
 Aspects of the customization impact various statistics (stats) related to gameplay.
 The player character is granted a starting character class, which further influences their stats, though they can be altered later in the game and effectively change a player's class combined with a different weapon choice.
 The world is divided into six areas; the Nexus hub world and five additional worlds subdivided into three areas that each end in a boss encounter, except for World 1, which is divided into 4.
 Combat is reliant on timing for weapon strikes and blocks, with different weapon types opening up a variety of combat options and altering the player's movement speed.
 Most actions drain a stamina meter, with its management forming a core part of combat.
 By defeating an enemy, the player acquires Souls, which act as both experience points to raise various statistics; and the game's currency for purchasing new weapons, armor and items.
 As the player invests, the number of souls required increases.
 Along with souls, players can retrieve items such as weaponry and ore for upgrading.

 When a player is killed during a level, they are sent to the beginning of the level with all non-boss enemies re-spawned, while the player returns in soul form with lower maximum health and the loss of all unused souls.
 If the player manages to reach their bloodstain at the point where they were last killed, they regain their lost souls.
 However, if they are killed before then, the souls are lost permanently.
 Upon defeating a boss, the player can choose to re-spawn back to that location, marked in the form of an Archstone.
-When not exploring a level, players reside in the Nexus, a realm that acts as a hub where players can exchange souls, store items and travel between regions.
+When not exploring a level, the player resides in the Nexus, a realm that acts as a hub where the player can exchange souls, store items and travel between regions.
 After completing the initial portion of the first region, players can choose to progress through any other of the newly available regions.